Jeje01/calculator_Vanilla_JS/README.md

 # calculator_Vanilla_JS
- Creating a calculator with vanilla Javascript
+ Created a calculator using vanilla Javascript